Table of Contents

 1) What is a Project Management Methodology?

-2) Popular Project Management Methodologies
+2) Most Popular Project Management Methodologies

-a) Agile
+a) Agile Methodology

-b) Scrum
+b) Scrum Methodology

-e) Crystal Methodology
+e) PRINCE2 Methodology

-g) Waterfall Methodology
+g) Scrumban Methodology

-h) Kanban Methodology
+h) Lean Project Management Methodology

 3) Choosing the Right Project Management Methodology